pigilwin/solitaire/README.md

 ## What needs to be done

-- Keep the time to be tracked using a different slice
 - Add double click feature for moving cards to final position
 - Add fancy animation for card switching
 - Add fancy animation for winning